 An anxious mind can be hard to deal with.
 Your mind spins a mile a minute and you can feel paralyzed by possibilities and options and worries.
 I’ve been working on identifying moments where my mind feels like a runaway train and working to learn how to pump the brakes of my brain.
 I’ve been working on taking back control and I’ve found 8 ways to calm an anxious mind that have been helping me a lot, so I thought I’d share.

 These ideas aren’t about crippling, debilitating anxiety disorders.
 If what you’re experiencing is beyond the realm of having some anxious thoughts, and is recurring and scary, please see your doctor.
-I live with obsessive-compulsive disorder and as a result have understood the true weight of a brain out of control, and I don’t ever want you to think that these suggestions replace a professional diagnosis and treatment.
+I live with obsessive-compulsive disorder and as a result have understood the true weight of a brain out of control, and I don’t ever want you to think that these suggestions replace a professional diagnosis and treatment based on cbd gummies.

 Here are 8 ways to calm an anxious mind.

 1. Cut the caffeine